ibm-cloud-docs/Cloudant/guides/warehousing.md

    [Notebook for above 'sales' example ![External link icon](../images/launch-glyph.svg "External link icon")](https://github.com/cloudant-labs/sql-cloudant-notebooks/blob/master/save-to-db2-warehouse/sales-continuous-load-cloudant-to-db2.ipynb){:new_window}

-> **Note**: For the Spark/Bahir sql-cloudant connector solution, customers are responsible for creating and modifying the {{site.data.keyword.Db2_on_Cloud_long}} schema.
-Although customers lose the automated functionality of SDP, they now have the power to alter the data coming in to Spark (i.e., filter columns) and design the {{site.data.keyword.Db2_on_Cloud_short}} schema.
+> **Note**: For the Apache Spark&trade;/Bahir sql-cloudant connector solution, customers are responsible for creating and modifying the {{site.data.keyword.Db2_on_Cloud_long}} schema.
+Although customers lose the automated functionality of SDP, they now have the power to alter the data coming in to Apache Spark&trade; (i.e., filter columns) and design the {{site.data.keyword.Db2_on_Cloud_short}} schema.

 ## Data warehousing overview